Piriformis Syndrome (Deep Gluteal Syndrome)

 - Martin HD, Shears SA, Johnson JC, Smathers AM, Palmer IJ.
 The endoscopic treatment of sciatic nerve entrapment/deep gluteal syndrome.
 Arthroscopy.
 2011;27(2):172–181. https://doi.org/10.1016/j.arthro.2010.07.008

-- Fishman LM, Dombi GW, Michaelsen C, et al. Piriformis syndrome: diagnosis, treatment, and outcome — a 10-year study.
+- Fishman LM, Dombi GW, Michaelsen C, et al. Piriformis syndrome: diagnosis, treatment, and outcome.
+A 10-year study.
 Arch Phys Med Rehabil.
 2002;83(3):295–301. https://doi.org/10.1053/apmr.2002.28bromide

 - Michel F, Décavel P, Toussirot E, et al. Piriformis muscle syndrome: diagnostic criteria and treatment of a monocentric series of 250 patients.
 Ann Phys Rehabil Med.
 2013;56(5):371–383. https://doi.org/10.1016/j.rehab.2013.04.003